We-Amp/AtsFastcgi/README.md

-# AtsFastcgi

-## A FastCGI plugin implementation for Apache Traffic Server.
+# AtsFastcgi -- a FastCGI plugin implementation for Apache Traffic Server.

-For getting started see https://github.com/We-Amp/AtsFastcgi/wiki/Building-ATS-FCGI-from-Source

-## The plugin was presented at the ATS Euro-Tour summit in Cork.
+This plugin was presented at the ATS Euro-Tour summit in Cork.
+Its current state should be considered alpha, the plugin has seen 0 production mileage.

 ### Slides: